 The world has disproportionally changed in the last 6 months.
-While the impact of Covid-19 has been felt everywhere in US, the fallout from the pandemic clearly shows that some segments of our society, in particular BIPOC communities have felt disproportionate share of the disruption—from mortality to unemployment.
+While the impact of Covid-19 has been felt everywhere in the US, the fallout from the pandemic clearly shows that some segments of our society, in particular, BIPOC communities have felt a disproportionate share of the disruption—from mortality to unemployment.

 Unfortunately working from home during the pandemic is likely to exacerbate this problem.
 Not all is good and well when it comes to remote working.
-There is huge uptick in musculoskeletal pain (such as back, neck, hip, knee and shoulder pain) among all people working from home.
+There is a huge uptick in musculoskeletal pain (such as the back, neck, hip, knee, and shoulder pain) among all people working from home.

 Employees are finding it really difficult to self-manage their conditions due to physical distancing, isolation, and risks in accessing healthcare services.
 The BIPOC workers are likely to see worse outcomes with these makeshift workspaces.
-This population is typically employed in different jobs, are more overweight than others, have higher co-morbidities, have sedentary lifestyle and are less equipped with ergonomic furniture at home.
+This population is typically employed in different jobs, is more overweight than others, has higher co-morbidities, has a sedentary lifestyle, and is less equipped with ergonomic furniture at home.

 REDESIGNING MSK CARE THAT MEETS THE NEEDS OF EVERYONE

-By understanding the factors that present a barrier to care for people of color, changes can be made to ensure that right kind of musculoskeletal benefits are available to all people who may likely benefit from them.
+By understanding the factors that present a barrier to care for people of color, changes can be made to ensure that the right kind of musculoskeletal benefits is available to all people who may likely benefit from them.

 A DIGITAL, PERSONALIZED APPROACH TO MUSCULOSKELETAL (MSK) CARE

-A comprehensive multi-pronged strategy is key to effectively addressing the complex problem of persistent musculoskeletal health disparities.
-This strategy is built on first principles that addresses two things – a) provide high quality musculoskeletal (MSK) care to ALL of their people, anywhere and anytime and b) reduce the cost by eliminating waste.
+A comprehensive multi-pronged strategy is a key to effectively addressing the complex problem of persistent musculoskeletal health disparities.
+This strategy is built on first principles that address two things – a) provide high-quality musculoskeletal (MSK) care to ALL of their people, anywhere and anytime, and b) reduce the cost by eliminating waste.

-The personalized approach used by leading edge digital therapeutic companies combines the convenience of smartphone with evidence-based interventions to address chronic pain and provides a better alternative to traditional, clinic-based therapy, thereby saving time, money, and disability.
+The personalized approach used by leading-edge digital therapeutic companies combines the convenience of smartphones with evidence-based interventions to address chronic pain and provides a better alternative to traditional, clinic-based therapy, thereby saving time, money, and disability.

 Unlike traditional fragmented care, the digital MSK solution such as Sprite Health provides a broad whole person, multimodal treatment approach (combining physical and psychological therapies) to address multiple aspects of chronic pain – outside of the costly, traditional, care pathways.

-In addition to providing a single point of access for all musculoskeletal conditions, Sprite Health digital MSK solution provides culturally concordant education to all members that addresses the importance of increased activity in decreasing MSK pain.
-The solution also incorporates tools that bring a greater clinical nuance into benefit and incentive design, including reducing or eliminating cost sharing requirement for high-value care.
+In addition to providing a single point of access for all musculoskeletal conditions, Sprite Health’s digital MSK solution provides culturally concordant education to all members that address the importance of increased activity in decreasing MSK pain.
+The solution also incorporates tools that bring a greater clinical nuance into benefit and incentive design, including reducing or eliminating the cost-sharing requirements for high-value care.

-In conclusion, the benefit leaders should invest in solutions that provide a tailored support for employees who are most impacted.
-Virtual musculoskeletal care is one such example that can make access to care personalized, accessible, equitable and bridge the digital divide.
+In conclusion, the benefits leaders should invest in solutions that provide tailored support for employees who are most impacted.
+Virtual musculoskeletal care is one such example that can make access to care personalized, accessible, equitable, and bridge the digital divide.